 Figure 2 shows the layout of the data in the final spreadsheet.
-(Click on the image to download the spreadsheet.)

 In a manual index test, the blades are held at a series of fixed pitch angles and the wicket gates are opened sequentially at each blade angle.
 Figure 3 shows an overview of the raw data indicating the blade and gate positioning and gross unit efficiency for the test.